Kagamma/cge-effekseer/README.md

 For Linux, need to add `-fPIC` flag to `CMAKE_CXX_FLAGS`.

+If everything build successfully, the result library can be found in `wrapper` directory.

 ### Things that doesn't work
 - Sound: I don't plan on including Sound support at the moment.